felixBenicourt/felixBenicourt/README.md

 # About Me

 👋 Hi!
 I'm Felix, an Animation and VFX professional with a strong passion for programming and problem-solving.
 With over 7 years in the industry, I have developed a deep understanding of how to blend artistry and technology through programming.
-I enjoy developing tools that enhance creative workflows by bridging artistry and technology.
 My projects focus on streamlining animation and VFX processes, making complex tasks more efficient and intuitive.

 ## 🌐 Connect with Me
 - 🔗 [LinkedIn](https://www.linkedin.com/in/felixbenicourt/)